Green-Software-Foundation/if/docs/implementations/teads-cpu.md

 const teads = new TeadsCurveModel();
 teads.configure({
-  instance_type: 'c6i.large',
+  tdp: 100, // TDP of the CPU
 });
 const results = teads.calculate([
   {
     duration: 3600, // duration institute
-    cpu: 0.1, // CPU usage as a value between 0 and 1 in floating point number
+    cpu: 100, // CPU usage as a value between 0 to 100 in percentage
     datetime: '2021-01-01T00:00:00Z', // ISO8601 / RFC3339 timestamp
   },
 ]);